abrasive/shairport/README.md

 `Sync error: -35.4 (frames); net correction: 24.2 (ppm); corrections: 24.2 (ppm); missing packets 0; late packets 5; too late packets 0; resend requests 6; min DAC queue size 4430.`

 "Sync error" is the average deviation from exact synchronisation.
 The example above indicates that the output is on average 35.4 frames ahead of exact synchronisation.
-Sync is allowed to wander by the tolerance — 88 frames (± 2 milliseconds) by default — before a correction will be made.
+Sync is allowed to drift by the `general` `drift` setting — 88 frames (± 2 milliseconds) by default — before a correction will be made.

 "Net correction" is actually the net sum of corrections — the number of frame insertions less the number of frame deletions — given as a moving average in parts per million.
 After an initial settling period, it represents the drift — the divergence between the rate at which frames are generated at the source and the rate at which the output device consumes them.
 The example above indicates that the output device is consuming frames 24.2 ppm faster than the source is generating them.